alexandergillon/streamlet/docs/kafka.md

 ## Kafka Topics

-Each node has two dedicated Kafka topics: one for proposed blocks, and one for votes.
+Each node has three dedicated Kafka topics: one for proposed payloads, one for proposed blocks, and one for votes.
 For a node with ID `i`, these topics are:

+- `payloadsForNodei`
 - `proposalsForNodei`
 - `votesForNodei`